Gutters, Roofing

 • Furring strip (optional)

 Manufacturer’s manuals can provide insights into the durability of these general products.
-It is recommended to acquire the highest-potential durability material, even in lower-risk environments, to promote roofing longevity.
+Acquiring the highest-potential durability material, even in lower-risk environments, is recommended to promote roofing longevity.

 Should Gutters Be Longer Than The Roof?